 Andrew joined Watsi on September 3rd, 2017.
-Two years ago, Andrew became the 3121st member to automatically support a new Watsi patient every month.
-Since then, 2,711 more people have become monthly donors!
+Six years ago, Andrew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Andrew's most recent donation supported Helen, a beautiful 1st grader from Haiti, to fund surgery to fix a hole in her heart.